 Please — should you note any errors or omissions I ask that you be kind enough to inform me.
 I remain eager to gather anecdotes and photographs of members of the family.
 I plan to continue the project and refresh the web site periodically as interest and demand warrant.

 On this site all but the names and parentage of living people are suppressed for obvious privacy and security reasons.
 There is a master, or family version, which includes full biographical details of living relatives to the extent that I know them.
 That version will not be posted on the web.
 However, I am willing to send it to relatives who will undertake to maintain the confidentiality of the contents.
 Please do not abuse the information.

 I am grateful to the many people who have helped me compile this material and who have kindly refrained from pointing out that if I had taken a proper interest in our family years ago that I wouldn't have to harass and bedevil them now.
-I also wish to acknowledge the help and support I've received from Linda Lax and Mollie Edson, the two estimable women to whom I have been married.
+I also wish to acknowledge the help and support I've received from Mollie Edson and the late Linda Lax, the two estimable women to whom I have been married.

 Robert Jacobs 500 East Cherry Lane, Apt.
 F4 Ellensburg, WA 98926 509-933-3878 (This phone isn't answered, but accepts messages.
 Please leave one if you'd care to get in touch.) email@example.com